hamelin/helphelp/README.md

-# `pyh` -- Get help on Python modules, classes and functions
+# Command-line help on Python modules, classes and functions

-This tool work somewhat like UNIX's [`man`](https://fr.wikipedia.org/wiki/Man_%28Unix%29), but for Python's docstring-based help system.
+This package procures the command-line tool **`pyh`**.
+It works somewhat like UNIX's [`man`](https://fr.wikipedia.org/wiki/Man_%28Unix%29), but for Python's docstring-based help system.
 In a nutshell:

 ```
 $ pyh print